-Solid start for 2019 enrollment to Washington’s health insurance exchange; enrollment is up statewide
+Washington state Obamacare signups increase; 190,000 so far this month

-The open enrollment period for Washington state's health insurance exchange began Thursday.
-The enrollment period will close a month earlier than last year.
+The open enrollment period for Washington state's health-insurance exchange has started, but it closes a month earlier than last year.

-Despite changes to the Affordable Care Act during the past couple of years, local health insurance officials are optimistic that the state’s health insurance exchange will flourish in 2019.
+Despite changes to the Affordable Care Act during the past couple of years, local health-insurance officials are optimistic that the state’s health-insurance exchange will flourish in 2019.

 Michael Marchand, spokesman and chief marketing officer for the Washington Health Benefit Exchange, said the reason for the increase to this point is that there are more people renewing their health insurance through the exchange this year.